What is human papillomavirus (HPV)?

 How can the HPV vaccine help protect against HPV?

 Gardasil® protects against four types of HPV:

 Gardasil® can be prescribed to females between the ages of nine and 45.
-The vaccine is licensed for use in males age 9-26.
+The vaccine is licensed for use in males age nine to 26.
 It offers protection against certain cancers of the penis, anus, head and neck.
 It also protects the partners of males who have had the vaccine.
 Unfortunately, the cost of the vaccine for boys is not yet funded by most public health programs.

 Cervarix™ protects against HPV-16 and HPV-18.
 It is given to females between the ages of 10 and 25.

 Both vaccines require three doses to be given over the course of six months (Cervarix is given at zero, one and six months; Gardasil is given at zero, two and six months).
 In Canada, one of the vaccines is given to females in school in Grade 4-8, depending on the province (see table below).

 Important facts about the HPV vaccine

 There are many common misconceptions about the HPV virus and vaccine.
 The correct information is provided below so that you have all of the facts that you need.

 When discussing sexual health and the HPV vaccine with your child, it is important to note the following facts.